mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 This runbook describes all the steps to execute a Postgresql minor upgrade.

-Considering the database of the most critical components from our infrastructure, we want to execute the upgrade node by node, having tests and monitoring the performance and behavior after the upgrade in each node.
+Considering the database, one of the most critical components from our infrastructure, we want to execute the upgrade node by node by executing tests, monitoring the performance and behavior after the upgrade in each node.

 Those changes are automated on the following playbook: